azakharova0902/cbc-django-project-az/README.md

 <hr>

-We hope you will enjoy your exploration of our website!
+I hope you will enjoy the exploration of our website!